redhat-openstack/website/source/uncategorized/deploy-an-application-with-heat.html.md

 ### Get the demo files

 It is time now to launch your first multi-instance cloud application!
-There are a number of sample templates available in the [github repo](https://github.com/openstack/heat).
+There are a number of sample templates available in the [heat-templates](https://github.com/openstack/heat-templates) git repo.

 First, download the composed Wordpress example with::